Home Corporate Hackathon Guide Measuring Hackathon Success

 What is a good participation rate for a corporate hackathon?

-What's the difference between actionable and validated opportunities?
+What is the difference between actionable and validated opportunities?

 How can AI improve hackathon measurement?

-Should you measure individual team performance?
+Should I measure individual team performance?

-How do you measure cross-disciplinary collaboration in a hackathon?
+How do I measure cross-disciplinary collaboration?

 Is participation a good measure of hackathon success?